configuration

 Notes:

-In addition to the client configuration we must set the Oberon RMI server parameters in the oberonRMI.ini
+In addition to the client configuration you must set the OBEROn RMI server parameters in the oberonRMI.ini

 Description